vonmillhausen/sf2000/README.md

 # SF2000

 The SF2000 is a cheap hand-held emulation gaming console which was released in early 2023.
-Although the device itself is sold by a variety of vendors, it was the vendor "Data Frog" who caught the public zeitgeist, and so the device is often simply referred to as "the Data Frog".
+Although the device itself is sold by a variety of vendors, it was the vendor "Data Frog" who caught public attention, and so the device is often simply referred to as "the Data Frog".

 For a cheap device, it's actually fairly capable - most Game Boy, Game Boy Color, NES and Genesis/Mega Drive games play at full speed, and many arcade, Game Boy Advance and SNES titles do as well.
 The device has an IPS panel (not OCA laminated), and a user-replacable "18650" battery, which can be charged via a USB-C port on the device.
 It also has analog A/V out (note: not HDMI), meaning it can be connected to a CRT TV - the type of display most arcade, Genesis/Mega Drive and SNES games were originally intended to be displayed on.
 It has a built-in 2.4GHz antenna, and can receive input from a compatible wireless controller (usually sold separately).